Moment49/alx_be_shell/README.md

 #!/bin/bash
-This script switches the current user to the user `betty`.A script that switches current user to betty
+This script switches the current user to the user `betty`.